Birla Institute of Technology and Science, Pilani – Hyderabad Campus

-Birla Institute of Technology and Science, Pilani – Hyderabad Campus is one of the five constituent campuses of the BITS Pilani university located in Hyderabad, India.
+The Birla Institute of Technology and Science, Pilani (BITS Pilani) Hyderabad Campus is one of the five constituent campuses of the BITS Pilani located in Hyderabad, India.
 BITS opened its campus in Hyderabad upon invitation by the Government of Andhra Pradesh in 2008 with the first batch of campus graduating in 2012.
 It is a technical and research institute with focus on Engineering and Sciences.